A Strategic Presentation Design Agency - image arrow

 Revenue Projections

 Whatever investor round you’re in – a Pre-seed or a Series C, a financial projections slide is a must.
 It’s about rough estimates of anticipated income and expenses within a specified timeframe.
 Pitch deck financial projections aim to show how much your business can grow and make a profit.
+A well-structured financial projection slide pitch deck highlights not just the revenue potential, but also expenses, cash flow, and profitability timeline, giving investors a clear view of your company’s financial future.

 If your business is already doing well, use that info in your pitch deck financial projection slide.
 If not, you can use research on the market, how your niche is growing, and what your competitors are up to, to guess how your business might do.